Florian-Wilhelm/Raspberry-Pi/Project10/README.md

+#### Software:

 File "Pico-GPS-L76B_Code2.zip" is copied from the waveshare wiki:

 https://www.waveshare.com/wiki/Pico-GPS-L76B

+#### Hardware:

 There is no trouble putting the GPS module onto the standard Raspberry Pi Pico header.
+SD-Card and OLED are off-the-shelf components.

 ## Example Configuration